Karl Patterson Schmidt: Career

-From 1916 to 1922, he worked as scientific assistant in herpetology at the American Museum of Natural History in New York, under the well-known American herpetologists Mary Cynthia Dickerson and Gladwyn K. Noble.
+From 1916 to 1922, he worked as a scientific assistant in herpetology at the American Museum of Natural History in New York, under the well-known American herpetologists Mary Cynthia Dickerson and Gladwyn K. Noble.
 He made his first collecting expedition to Puerto Rico in 1919, then became the assistant curator of reptiles and amphibians at the Field Museum of Natural History in Chicago in 1922.
 From 1923 to 1934, he made several collecting expeditions for that museum to Central and South America, which took him to Honduras (1923), Brazil (1926) and Guatemala (1933–1934).
 In 1937, he became the editor of the herpetology and ichthyology journal Copeia, a post he occupied until 1949.
 In 1938, he served in the U.S. Army.
 He became the chief curator of zoology at the Field Museum in 1941, where he remained until his retirement in 1955.
 From 1942 to 1946, he was the president of the American Society of Ichthyologists and Herpetologists.
 In 1953, he made his last expedition, which was to Israel.

 Death

 Schmidt died after being bitten by a juvenile boomslang snake.

-On September 26, 1957, Schmidt was accidentally bitten by a juvenile boomslang snake (Dispholidus typus) at his lab at the Field Museum.
+On September 26, 1957, Schmidt was bitten by a juvenile boomslang snake (Dispholidus typus) at his lab at the Field Museum.
 Marlin Perkins, the director of the Lincoln Park Zoo, had sent the snake to Schmidt's lab for identification.
 Schmidt wrongly believed that the snake could not produce a fatal dose because of its age and the fact that boomslangs are rear-fanged.
 The bite occurred because he held the snake in an unsafe manner, "too far behind the head."
 Boomslang venom causes disseminated intravascular coagulation, a condition in which so many small clots form in the blood that the victim loses the ability to clot further and bleeds to death.

 Later that evening, Schmidt felt slightly ill.
 By the next morning, the lethal effects of the venom rapidly became evident.
 He did not report to work, and at noon, he reported to the museum that he was very ill.
 Following the bite, he took detailed notes on the symptoms that he experienced, almost until death.
-Schmidt was asked just a few hours before he died if he wanted medical care, but he refused because it would disrupt the symptoms that he was documenting.
 He collapsed at his home in Homewood, Illinois, bleeding in his lungs, kidneys, heart, and brain, and was dead on arrival at Ingalls Memorial Hospital.